-Raw materials, unpolished surfaces, neutral tones, chunky silhouettes, and geometric shapes – the main features of brutalist interior design.
+Raw materials, unpolished surfaces, neutral tones, chunky silhouettes, and geometric shapes – are the main features of brutalist interior design.
 Following the design movement that emerged following World War II, brutalist design has its manifestation in architecture by the incredible mind of Le Corbusier.
 Even though brutalist architecture was widely spread in the following decades, by the late 70s, it was hated.
-It was seen as an aesthetic manifestation of poorer countries, soviet movements, and visual detained by poor taste.
-Nevertheless, a softer manifestation of brutalist architecture is the most beloved architectural movement of the 20th Century – the mid-century modern architecture.
-As a matter of fact, modern architecture influences currently contemporary architecture – which uses raw concrete and floor-to-ceiling windows as the renowned modernist architects did.
+It was seen as an aesthetic manifestation of poorer countries, soviet movements and visually detained by poor taste.
+Nevertheless, a softer manifestation of brutalist architecture is the most beloved architectural movement of the 20th Century – mid-century modern architecture.
+Modern architecture influences contemporary architecture- using raw concrete and floor-to-ceiling windows as the renowned modernist architects did.

 In interior design, modern brutalism emphasizes structural, spatial depth created in furniture, wall coverings, decorative objects, and architectural design as a whole.

 MODERN BRUTALIST INTERIOR DESIGN

 Modern brutalist interior design has some characteristics that allow it to be one with any contemporary interior design project.

 Luminous is a geometrical suspension lamp with gold polished stainless steel, details in black stainless steel, and handmade blown white glass.